run-ai/docs/docs/developer/cluster-api/workloads-overview.md

 * The Run:ai [user interface](../../admin/admin-ui-setup/jobs.md)
 * The Run:ai command-line interface, via the [runai submit](../../Researcher/cli-reference/runai-submit.md) command
-* The Run:ai researcher API
+* The Run:ai Cluster API

-The focus of this section is the Researcher API
+The focus of this section is the Cluster API

 ## Policies